toptensoftware/codeonly/readme.md

 re-compile for each component instance.
 The template is compiled the first time an instance of a Component is constructed and re-used for all subsequent instances.

-Declare DOM elements in the template as objects.
-The `type` property specifies the tag type, properties prefixed  with `attr_` set the elements' attributes and child elements are declared with the `$` property.  eg:
+Declare HTML elements in the template as objects.

+* The `type` property specifies the tag type
+* Properties prefixed  with `attr_` set the elements' attributes
+* Inner Text/HTML is declared with the `text` property
+* Child elements are declared with the `childNodes` property
+* `$` can be used as an alias for the `text` or the `childNodes` properties.

+eg:

 ```javascript
 // <a href="/">Home</a>